jonathanmorgan/context_text/README.md

     - If you are using virtualenv:

-        - import the `site` package in the imports at the top:
+        - import the `six` and `site` packages in the imports at the top:

                 import site
+                import six

         - Just after the code where you added your project's path to the PYTHONPATH, add the `site-packages` of the desired virtualenv: